puspalalnewar/My-Portfolio/README.md

-# This is my portfolio using HTML, CSS and JavaScript.
+# This is my portfolio using HTML5, CSS3 and JavaScript.